How two outsiders defeated France's political elite

 Jacques Chirac crushed Le Pen with more than 82% of the vote, the biggest landslide ever in a French presidential vote, amid a huge turnout where only 20% of registered voters stayed home.

-More than 73% of voters in Sunday's first round chose a candidate other than Le Pen.
+Dominic Thomas, chair of the department of French and Francophone studies at UCLA, said while Le Pen "improved her constituency" significantly, more than 73% of voters in Sunday's first round chose a candidate other than the National Front leader.

+"That is a pretty solid indication of the way people are going to respond to (Sunday's vote), by not tolerating someone like Marine Le Pen," he said.